Mikeedozie/alx-zero_day/README.md

 # Zero Day project on alx
-This is the second project on the topic git in my ALX course
+This is the second project on the topic git in my ALX course.
+I hope to improve better.